-Cannabis May Only Be Good For End Stage Glaucoma
+Cannabis May Not Be Good For Early Stage Glaucoma

 Cannabis is an effective treatment for glaucoma, though short lived.
 And the up and down changes to eye pressure can actually make things worse.